 Subject area Criminology Curriculum Intent The study of Criminology at Key Stage 5 allows students acquire knowledge and critical:hey can understanding of Crime and Punishment.
 Students have the opportunity to develop a broad set ofit desirable key skills, including the ability to analyse and formulate clear, logical arguments, develop strong critical thinking skills.
 The course will allow students to investigate topics such as howre campaigns can change laws on Crime, Biological, Individualistic and Sociological perspectives on crime and the role of the Criminal Justice system.
 Students take both exams and controlled will assessment within this course, allowing for a wide range of skills and knowledge to be developed.
 Transferable skills are learned within the context of contemporary issues, from critically considering the role of the media in shaping public opinion to different theories as to why people commitat will crimes.hem and their futures.
-Year Term Con tent 12 1 2 2 3 Different sepes of crime Bease address are unreported Consequences of unreported crime Media representation of crime Impact of media representation on Business Structure Business Location Evaluate methods of collecting crime Business Finance Business Finance Business Finance Business revenue and costs Controlled assessment Chargers in Working haviour and Business revenue and costs Controlled assessment Controlled assessm Voorkoor camparigns for change and their offectiveness Plang campaign for change Design materials for use in campaign for change Workforce performance Justify a campaign for change Organisational Design Practice assessment Motivation Explain the social construction of Employee relationships Biological boology gical and Buddgetialist theories of Criminality Bxplain stolivisance changes affect pality fleweformersting Piscuss boyle campaign effect policy making nalysis Exam preparation Purchasing Research and development 13 3 1 1 2 3 2 Effectiveness of roles of personnel Productivity Usefulness of investigative techniques How evidence is processed The rights Tindividuals in criminal Investigations Desta analysis Control responses Genesses used for law making Grining hystics investment Biogesses used for law making Grining hystics investment Strategy and implementation Contribution of agencies to achieving pecision Making Models social control Trial processes Trial processes Data analysis Rules in relation to the use of evidence in criminal cases Sales Forecasting Key influences affecting outcomes of criminal cases Aayploging Non-Financial Forms of Social control Aims of Rucible control Biss Management DECT For tool 3 Investment Apprecial Special Orders Ethical, Legal and environmental factors International Trade Globalisation The European Union
+Year Term Con tent 12 1 2 2 3 Different sepes of crime Bease address are unreported Consequences of unreported crime Media representation of crime Impact of media representation on Business Structure Public perception Business Location Evaluate methods of collecting crime Business Finance Business Finance Business Finance Business revenue and costs Controlled assessment Chargers in Winsking haviour and Business revenue and costs Controlled assessment Chargers in Winsking haviour and Business revenue and costs Controlled assessment Chargers in Winsking haviour and Business revenue and costs Controlled assessment Controlled assessment Contr Voorkoor camparigns for change and their offectiveness Plang campaign for change Design materials for use in campaign for change Workforce performance Justify a campaign for change Organisational Design Practice assessment Motivation Explain the social construction of Employee relationships Biological boology gical and Buddgetialist theories of Criminality Bxplain stolivisance changes affect pality fleweformersting Piscuss boyle campaign effect policy making nalysis Exam preparation Purchasing Research and development 13 3 1 1 2 3 2 Effectiveness of roles of personnel Productivity Usefulness of investigative techniques Technology How evidence is processed The rights Thankiduals in criminal Investigations OBS a analysis Control responses for law making Grining hystics in Social control Contribution of agencies to achieving Decision Making Models Social control Trial processes Trial processes Data analysis Rules in relation to the use of evidence in criminal cases Sales Forecasting Key influences affecting outcomes of criminal cases Aayplosing Non-Financial Forms of Social control Aims of Rucible control Biss Management DECT For tool 3 Special Orders Ethical, Legal and environmental factors International Trade Globalisation The European Union